 - 1. Log in to the CLI of the Appliance that hosts the Web Console. - 2.
 Edit the configuration file of the web server that provides the communication to the Web Console:

+'''

 sudo vi /var/nexthink/console/etc/lighttpd.conf

+'''

-3. Locate in the file the section that starts with the line:
+3. Locate in the file the line that holds the list of ciphers, starting with: